It’s leg day, and you’re torn between whether to deploy the popular squat or the trusty leg press to give your quads a burn inducing workout.

 Leg presses are exercises performed seated, using a leg press machine as demonstrated in the above picture.

-To perform the exercise, you sit against the backrest in an almost leant back position, placing your feet in two footrests above you.
+To perform the exercise, adjust the leg press machines to your chosen weight, sit against the backrest in an almost leant back position, placing your feet in two footrests above you.
 To begin, your knees should be bent.
 Once you straighten your legs, the weight will move.
 A completed rep counts every time your legs have straightened and your knees have returned to their original bent position.

 Yes, the leg press is exceptionally good for working the quads.
 Leg presses are at their most effective when being used to build leg strength as there’s less of a range of motion, allowing the glutes and hamstrings to let the quads run the show if you so wish.